chickswag/HackerNews/README.md

 DB_PASSWORD=YOUR PASSWORD

-I have attached the populated DB
+I have attached the populated DB under the folder

-under the folder /database/seeds
+/database/seeds
 HCNewsDB.sql

 creating your own DB
 create your schema and update the DB details on the .env file in the root directory

 #Then
 run this command

-$ php artisan serve

 $ php artisan migrate